michaeldexter/occambsd/README.md

 ## OccamBSD: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

+## Imagine: Virtual and Hardware Machine Boot Image Imaging
+a.k.a.
+"An unnecessarily-complex solution to what should be a simple problem"

-This project incorporates several inter-related scripts with the broad goal of producing purpose-built FreeBSD systems and preparing disk images for OmniOS, Debian, and Windows:
+This evolving project incorporates several inter-related scripts with the broad goal of producing and/or deploying bootable FreeBSD, OmniOS, Debian, RouterOS, and Windows systems from source or downloaded boot images.
+Official OpenBSD boot images would be greatly appreciated.

 ```
-mirror-upstream.sh	Creates and maintains a local git.freebsd.org repository with releng, stable, and main branches
-bos-lite.sh		Launched by mirror-upstream.sh and performs an inverse "build option survey"
-bos-upload.sh		Launched by bos-lite.sh if present for uploating to a web server (not included)
-build-option-smoke-test.sh	A build option CI test proposed to the FreeBSD cluster aministration team
 occambsd.sh		Builds a "svelte", purpose-build FreeBSD bootable disk image using the FreeBSD build(7) system
-profile-amd64-minimum13.txt	A minimum system configuration for use on a virtual machine for FreeBSD 13.x
+profile-amd64-minimum*.txt	A minimum system configuration for use on a virtual machine for FreeBSD
-profile-amd64-minimum.txt	A minimum system configuration for use on a UFS-booted virtual machine
-profile-amd64-zfs13.txt		The minimum configuration with ZFS added for 13.x
-profile-amd64-zfs14.txt		The minimum configuration with ZFS added for 14.0R
+profile-amd64-zfs*.txt		The minimum configuration with ZFS support
 profile-amd64-hardware.txt	A minimum configuration with ZFS and hardware machine support, tested on a ThinkPad
-profile-amd64-ipv4.txt	The hardware profile plus minimum IPv4 networking with ssh(1) and host(1)
-profile-arm64-minimum.txt	A minimum configuration file for ARM64 (builds but not tested on qemu|hardware)
 imagine.sh		Images official and OccamBSD bootable disk images to hardware and virtual machine images, or dist sets or build objects to a boot environment
-winagine.sh		Facilitates configurating Windows bootable disk images using autounattend.xml
-autounattend_xml	Windows autounattend.xml files for use with winagine.sh
+autounattend_xml	A directory of Windows autounattend.xml files
-make-rescue-iso.sh	A script to make a bootonly.iso rescue ISO with useful tools
-rc.local.sh		An experimental stand-alone or /etc/rc.local script that configures FreeBSD system in an idempotent manner
 ```

 ## Preface

-The relationships of the components in this repo can be confusing.
+The relationships of the components in this repo is complex.

-TL:DR: They allow the author to (nearly) never use an installer again with FreeBSD, OmniOS, Debian, and Windows, with the added benefit of completely customizing FreeBSD using in-base tools.
+TL:DR: The author prefers to never use a "next, next, next, finish" installer again yet wants a selection of operating systems available with one or two commands.

-There have been countless "Cloud" and "Virtual Machine" boot images or appliances produced for various operating systems over the years.
+There have been countless "Cloud" and "Virtual Machine" boot images or "appliances" produced for various operating systems over the years.
 These are often symptoms of the use of "feature-rich" virtual machine boot images formats such as QCOW2, VDI, VHD(X), and others.
-In OpenZFS environments, any say... "copy on write!" or compression features of a non-raw disk image format are  categorically obsoleted by OpenZFS below the POSIX layer.
+In OpenZFS environments, any such... "copy on write!", "snapshot", or compression features of a non-raw disk image format are  categorically obsoleted by OpenZFS below the POSIX layer.

 On OpenZFS, a raw boot image can benefit from snapshotting, compression, thin/over-provisioning, and many other features without modification or intervention.
 A raw boot image can also be imaged to an OpenZFS volume (ZVOL) or shared via iSCSI or Fiber Channel.

-Above all, a raw boot image can be imaged to a *hardware* boot device and booted on compatible hardware platforms.
+Above all, a raw boot image can be imaged to a *hardware* boot device and booted on compatible hardware platforms, leaving "cloud" to only referring to configuration, not operation.

 In short, they are all, and always have been fundamentally *boot images*, and not "Cloud" or "Virtual Machine" images.
 For example, the FreeBSD "raw" "VM-IMAGE" files can be imaged to hardware devices and booted, which is exactly what imagine.sh helps with.
 Enjoy!

-## Motivations
+## OccamBSD Motivations

 FreeBSD Jail has long provided a lightweight container for services and applications.
 Internet-facing services are by definition at risk of remote abuse of the service and/or the operating system hosting them.
 A "minimum" Jail or virtual machine can theoretically contain only the dependencies to deliver the desired service, and nothing more, reducing the attack surface.
 In practice, FreeBSD offers a flexible build system with which build options (man src.conf) and kernel configuration options can significantly reduce the kernel and userland of a tailor-built system, rather than using the standard "buildworld".
 Furthermore, recent progress with "reproducible builds" can guarantee that stock components remain stock.
 Unfortunately, the supported build option have been inconsistent in their reliability up until the 13.0 release of FreeBSD.